 Both of the above Halar coating processes can be repeated to create thicker layers of material as needed.

 For this particular coated wire basket design, the electrostatic powder coating process was the best fit because it generally results in a thinner coating than the fluidized bed process.
-Also, if the powder coating is applied too thickly on accident, it can be easily removed prior to curing.
+Also, if the powder coating is applied too thickly by accident, it can be easily removed prior to curing.
 With fluidized bed coating processes, the coating is “cured” immediately, so it’s harder to remove if it is too thick and needs to be redone.

 The thinness and ease of reprocessing of the electrostatic powder coating process made it the better overall choice for ensuring that Marlin’s manufacturing team could meet the tight parts tolerances the client had.

-Ensuring Incredible Chemical Resistance with 316 SS
+Ensuring High Chemical Resistance with 316 SS

 To further protect the coated basket from corrosion, the base material used was grade 316 stainless steel.
 This particular stainless steel variant has a higher resistance to chemical corrosion than grade 304 SS (particularly from chlorides).
 Because of this, even if the coating wears thin, the basket will still be resistant.